orange-cloudavenue/terraform-plugin-framework-planmodifiers/docs/int64planmodifier/index.md

+---
+hide:
+    - navigation
+---
 # Int64 Plan Modifiers

-BoInt64ol plan modifiers are used to modify the plan of a int64 attribute.
+Int64 plan modifiers are used to modify the plan of a int64 attribute.
 I will be used into the `PlanModifiers` field of the `schema.Int64Attribute` struct.

 ## How to use it